gakalmar/Notes/33_React.md

 ### **Getting Started:**
 - BACKEND:
     - `npm init` -> initialize project (creates package.json file)
+    - Add further dependencies:
+        - `npm i express`   // if we will be using express
+        - `npm i -D nodemon`   // only needed on backend
+            - add to "scripts" line `"start": "nodemon App.js"` to package.json file (React has default initializer, so this is only needed if we don't use React!)
+            - or as a dev if you install with `-D`: `"dev": "nodemon index.js"`
+            - add `"type": "module"` line as well

 - FRONTEND:
 - After cloning or creating the repo and navigating into it, initialize the React app with VITE: